 The Sound of Music Tour

-Certainly one of Salzburg’s most recognizable claims to fame, the classic film The Sound of Music was filmed in various spots around town.
+Certainly, one of Salzburg’s most recognizable claims to fame, the classic film The Sound of Music was filmed in various spots around town.
 The hills will indeed come alive as you tour the Salzburg countryside to visit various locations used in the making of the movie.
 Stops typically include Leopoldskron Palace, the front of which was used as the Trapp family home; the Gazebo at Hellbrunn Palace, where Leiszl experienced her first kiss; Mirabell Garden, where Maria and the children danced and sang “Do-Re-Mi”; Nonnberg Abbey, where Maria was tardy to Mass; St. Gilgen and Lake Wolfgang; and the wedding church, Mondsee, a 12th-century former Benedictine abbey.

 I was fortunate to have a few moments alone in St. Michael's in Mondsee where the

-wedding scene from The Sound of Music was filmed.
+the wedding scene from The Sound of Music was filmed.

 Classic Salzburg Sights